Principal Investigator

 Aishwarya Veerabahu – veerabahu@wisc.edu

-I’m Aishwarya, a 3rd year Botany PhD student, studying the ecological impacts, evolution, and social perspectives of invasive Golden Oyster Mushrooms (Pleurotus citrinopileatus).
+I’m Aishwarya, a 5th year PhD candidate, studying the ecological impacts, evolution, and social perspectives of invasive Golden Oyster Mushrooms (Pleurotus citrinopileatus).
 It’s nuts, but a really fun project.
 I got my B.S. in Biology from UC Riverside in Southern California, nested in chaparral hills that sparked my love for botany.
 After graduating, my passion for plants and ecology led me to the rich forests of the Adirondacks, where I found fungi!
 In all crazy shapes and colors!
-In my free time, I enjoy jamming with my friends, playing with my dog, going on forest walks, making art, biking, and having crazy dreams.
+In my free time, I enjoy jamming with my friends (Big Slide!), playing with my dog, going on forest walks, making art, biking, and learning banjo.

 Corbin Bryan – bryan6@wisc.edu

-I am a first-year PhD student in the Pringle Lab interested in investigating fungal species delineations, fungal co-invasions, and the evolution of fungal secondary metabolites using genomics approaches.
+I am a PhD candidate in the Pringle Lab interested in investigating fungal species delineations and fungal genome evolution in genus Amanita.
 Outside of the lab, I enjoy playing the Viola da Gamba and Guitar, foraging for mushrooms (of course), and reading old literature about dead languages.

 Soleil Young – seyoung7@wisc.edu